How to Become a Tech Innovation Researcher or an AI Technologist

 Be sure to utilize the CO.CAREERS Good Jobs Search Engine to filter down your desired role, even if you are not ready to apply.
 Be sure to also join over 13K people and follow us on Twitter for the freshest, most condensed career development tips and good job opportunities.

-Zoe baldroop
+Zoe Baldroop

 This article was contributed by Zoë Balroop.
 Zoe is a Penultimate year student at the University of Warwick, studying Philosophy, Politics, and Economics (tripartite), and current Tech and Innovation Researcher at Warwick Think Tank.
 Topics written for them have included issues surrounding AI and algorithms + human gene editing with regards to inequality, as well as international power dynamics of the quantum supremacy race.
 Have always had a keen interest in technology, and am also interning for 3 tech startups alongside my degree: Algomo, The HR TECH Partnership, and Mayday.
 I hope to continue to expand my knowledge in these areas!